ARCHER2-HPC/archer2-docs/user-guide/debug.rst

     157185 pts/8    00:00:00 srun
     157191 pts/8    00:00:00 ps

-Once your application has reached the point where it hangs, issue the following comman (replacing PID with the ID of the **first** srun task -- in the above example, I would replace PID with 157183):
+Once your application has reached the point where it hangs, issue the following command (replacing PID with the ID of the **first** srun task -- in the above example, I would replace PID with 157183):

 ::